 The calculation of the portion of eligible / aligned exposures to Non-Financial Corporations subject to NFRD which constitute "general purpose" depends on the information about the % of eligibility and alignment of the Non-Financial counterparty to which the Group has the exposure.
 The calculation of the portion of eligible/aligned exposures to financial corporations is similar to the process described for Non-Financial Corporations, both for the general-purpose portion and for the specialized portion.
 The calculation of the portion of eligible/aligned exposures for loans on residential real estates or loans for the renovation of residential houses depends on the compliance of the immovable property with the technical screening criteria for buildings set out in Annex I, points 7.2, 7.3, 7.4, 7.5, 7.6 and 7.7, of the Delegated Regulation (EU) 2021/2139.
-The calculation of the portion of eligible/aligned exposures associated with consumer credit for the purchase of motor vehicles depends on the vehicle's compliance with the technical screening criteria for "Transport by motorbikes, passenger cars and light commercial vehicles" set out in Annex I, point 6.5, of the Delegated Regulation (EU) 2021/2139.
+The calculation of the portion of eligible/aligned exposures of motor vehicles depends on the vehicle's compliance with the technical screening criteria for the purchase of motor vehicles depends on the vehicle's compliance with the technical screening criteria for the purchase of motor vehicles depends on the vehicle's compliance with the technical screening criteria for "Transport by motorbikes, passenger cars and light commercial vehicles" set out in Annex I, point 6.5, of the Delegated Regulation (EU) 2021/2139.